stakater/stakater-docs-mkdocs-theme/README.md

     > These scripts will create a combined theme and a `mkdocs.yml` file.

 Your target project will now have an mkdocs theme.
 If you want to customise `mkdocs.yml` or theme resources, you can do so by modifying files in `theme_override` folder and running the above scripts again.

+Your Dockerfile in the target repo needs to run the same steps to build the combined theme that will be used to build the docs.